BliStr: The Blind Strategymaker: Blind Strategymaking

-But this already suggests a data-driven way how to guide ParamILS.
+But this already suggests a data-driven way to guide ParamILS.
 If there is no best strategy, then the set of all solvable problems is partitioned into subsets on which the particular strategies perform best.
 In more detail, this ``behavioral'' partitioning could be even finer, and the vector of relative performances of all strategies on a problem could be used as a basis for various clusterings of the problems.
 The current heuristic for choosing successive $\theta_0$ and $D$ is as follows. \\ \\ \textbf{BliStr selection heuristic:} Let $\theta_i$ be a set of E strategies, $P^j$ a set of problems, and $E_{\theta_i}(P^j)$ the performance matrix obtained by running E with $\theta_i$ on $P^j$ with a higher time limit $t_{high}$ (set to 10s).
 Let $c_{min} < c_{max}$ be the minimal and maximal eligible values of the performance metric (given-clause count) (set to 500 and 30000).
 Let $E'_{\theta_i}(P^j)$ be $E_{\theta_i}(P^j)$ modified by using an $undef$ value for values outside $[c_{min},c_{max}]$, and using an $undef$ value for all but the best (lowest) value in each column.
 Let $V$ (versatility) be the minimal number (set to 8) of problems for which a strategy has to be best so that it was eligible, and let $N$ be the maximum number of eligible strategies (set to 20).
 Then the eligible strategies are the first $N$ strategies $\theta_i$ for which their number of defined values in $E'$ is largest and greater than $V$.
-These strategies are ordered by the number of defined values in $E'$, i.e., the more the better, and their corresponding sets of problems $D_i$ are formed by those problems $P^j$, such that $E'_{\theta_i}(P^j)$ is defined. \\ \\ Less formally, we prefer strategies that have many best-solvable problems which can be solved within $[c_{min},c_{max}]$ given-clause loops.
-We ignore those whose versatility is less than $V$ (guarding the \textit{Gen} criterion), and only consider the best $N$ (guarding the \textit{Size} criterion).
-The maximum on the number of given-clause loops guards against using unreasonably hard problems for the ParamILS runs that are done in the lower time limit $t_{low}$ (typically 1s, to do as many ParamILS loops as possible).
-It is possible that a newly developed strategy will have better performance on a problem that needed many given-clause loops in the $t_{high}$ evaluation.
-However, sudden big improvements are unlikely, and using very hard problems for guiding ParamILS would be useless.
-Too easy problems on the other hand could direct the search to strategies that do not improve the harder problems, which is our ultimate scheme for getting to problems that are still unsolved.
-The complete BliStr loop is then as follows.
-It iteratively co-evolves the set of strategies, the set of solved problems, the matrix of best results, and the set of eligible strategies and their problem sets. \\ \\ \textbf{BliStr loop:} Whenever a new strategy $\theta$ is produced by a ParamILS run, evaluate $\theta$ on all Mizar@Turing training problems with the high time limit $t_{high}$, updating the performance matrices $E$ and $E'$, and the ordered list of eligible strategies and their corresponding problem sets.
-Run the next ParamILS iteration with the updated best eligible strategy and its updated problem set, unless the exact strategy and problem set was already run by ParamILS before.
-If so, or if no new strategy is produced by the ParamILS run, try the next best eligible strategy with its problem set.
-Stop when there are no more eligible strategies, or when all eligible strategies were already run before with their problem sets.\footnote{The stopping criterion is now intentionally strict to see the limits of this approach.
-But it is easy to relax, e.g., by allowing further runs on smaller problem subsets.} \\ \\ This loop is implemented in about 500 lines of publicly available Perl script.\footnote{\url{https://github.com/JUrban/BliStr}} It implements the selection heuristic, controls the ParamILS runs, and the higher-timelimit evaluations.
-Content-based naming (SHA1) is used for the new strategies, so that many BliStr runs can be merged as a basis for another run.
+These strategies are ordered by the number of defined values in $E'$, i.e., the more the better, and their corresponding sets of problems $D_i$ are formed by those problems $P^j$, such that $E'_{\theta_i}(P^j)$ is defined.